databricks/databricks-vscode/packages/databricks-vscode/DATABRICKS.quickstart.md

 ![create-databricks-project](./images/dabs_vsc.gif)

-If your folder has multiple [Databricks Asset Bundles](#dabs), you can select which one to use by clicking "Open Existing Databricks project" button and selecting the desired project.
+If your folder has multiple [Declarative Automation Bundles](#dabs), you can select which one to use by clicking "Open Existing Databricks project" button and selecting the desired project.

 ## <a id="select-cluster"></a>Select a cluster